Seeed-Studio/wiki-documents/docs/Grove_Base_Hat_for_Raspberry_Pi.md

 <div class="altium-ecad-viewer" data-project-src="https://files.seeedstudio.com/wiki/Grove_Base_Hat_for_Raspberry_Pi/res/Raspberry%20Pi%20Grove%20Base%20HAT%20v1.0.zip" style="border-radius: 0px 0px 4px 4px; height: 500px; border-style: solid; border-width: 1px; border-color: rgb(241, 241, 241); overflow: hidden; max-width: 1280px; max-height: 700px; box-sizing: border-box;" />
 </div>

+!!!Product Change Note:

+Because ST32 series chips are out of stock globally, prices have increased several times and there is no clear delivery date.
+We have no choice but to switch to the MM32 chip.
+The specific replacement models are as follows: STM32F030F4P6TR is replaced by MM32F031F6P6.
+After the chip is replaced, the product functions, features, usage methods and codes remain unchanged.
+It should be noted that the firmware version has changed, and the factory firmware has been adjusted according to different chips.
+If you need to re-burn the firmware, please download the firmware corresponding to the chip.

 ## Resources